-Benefits Description You pay After the calendar year deductible Covered medications and supplies Consumer Option You may purchase the following medications and supplies prescribed by a physician from either a pharmacy or by mail (for certain prescription drugs): Drugs and medicines that by Federal law of the United States require a doctor's written prescription, including chemotherapy and drugs used to treat the side effects of chemotherapy.
-Disposable needles and syringes, and alcohol swabs (if purchased at a pharmacy) Insulin and related testing material Oral contraceptives (Implants and implant insertions are covered under Surgical Benefits) Diaphragms Smoking deterrents, including over-the-counter smoking deterrents For questions about the prescription drug program, or to obtain a copy of our current formulary, please call 1-800-694-9901 or visit our Web site at www.mhbp.com.
-Network pharmacies or prescriptions filled by foreign pharmacies: \$10 per Generic drug/ \$25 per Preferred brand name drug/\$40 per Non-Preferred brand name drug; for prescriptions or refills up to a 30-day supply.
-Non-network pharmacies: not covered.
-Note: Benefits for services billed by VA, DoD and IHS facilities will be paid at 60% of the Plan's allowance Mail Order: \$20 per Generic drug/\$50 per Preferred brand name drug/\$80 per Non-Preferred brand name drug; for prescriptions or refills up to a 90 day supply.
-Medicare retail and mail order: Benefits will be paid as described above.
-Not covered: All charges • Drugs and supplies for cosmetic purposes Prescriptions written by a non-covered provider • Vitamins, nutrients and food supplements that do not require a physician's prescription, even if a physician prescribes or administers them • Total parenteral nutrition (TPN) products and related services • Nonprescription drugs and medicines other than over-the-counter smoking deterrents Anorexiants or weight loss medications Erectile dysfunction drugs • Drugs and supplies when another insurance plan or payer provides benefits, regardless of actual payment, for these services/suppliesexcept Medicare covered drugs and supplies (See Durable medical equipment, Section 5(a), for Medicare covered diabetic supplies) • Any amount in excess of the cost of the generic drug when a generic is available and the physician has not specified that the pharmacist dispense the brand name drug
+You pay Benefits description After the calendar year deductible Covered medications and supplies You may purchase the following medications and supplies prescribed by a physician from either a pharmacy or by mail (for certain prescription drugs): Network pharmacies or prescriptions filled by foreign pharmacies: \$10 per Generic drug/\$25 per • Drugs and medicines that by Federal law of the United States require a doctor's written prescription, including chemotherapy and drugs used to treat the side effects of chemotherapy.
+Preferred brand name drug/\$40 per Non-Preferred brand name drug; for prescriptions or refills up to a 30-day supply Disposable needles and syringes, and alcohol swabs (if purchased at a pharmacy) Non-network pharmacies: Not covered Note: Benefits for services billed by VA facilities Insulin and related testing material will be paid at the Network level of benefits; Oral contraceptives (Implants and implant insertions are covered under Surgical Benefits) benefits for services billed by DoD and IHS facilities will be paid at 60% of the Plan's allowance. • Diaphragms Mail Order: \$20 per Generic drug/\$50 per Smoking deterrents, including over-the-counter smoking deterrents Preferred brand name drug/\$80 per Non-Preferred brand name drug; for prescriptions or refills up to For questions about the prescription drug program, or to obtain a copy of our current formulary, please call 1-800-694-9901 or visit our Web site at www.mhbp.com . a 90 day supply Medicare retail and mail order: Benefits will be paid as described above Not covered: All charges Drugs and supplies for cosmetic purposes Prescriptions written by a non-covered provider • Vitamins, nutrients and food supplements that do not require a physician's prescription, even if a physician prescribes or administers them • Total parenteral nutrition (TPN) products and related services • Nonprescription drugs and medicines other than over-the-counter smoking deterrents Anorexiants or weight loss medications Erectile dysfunction drugs • Drugs and supplies when another insurance plan or payor provides benefits, regardless of actual payment, for these services/supplies except Medicare covered drugs and supplies (See Durable medical equipment, Section 5(a), for Medicare covered diabetic supplies) Any amount in excess of the cost of the generic drug when a generic is available and the physician has not specified that the pharmacist dispense the brand name drug

-Section 5(g) Dental benefits
+Section 5(g).
+Dental benefits